 Quiet Vessel Initiative

 Canada is investing in research aimed at improving the underwater noise footprint of ships by rethinking their design and by developing adaptive noise-reducing technologies.
-A variety of projects are funded through Transport Canada’s Quiet Vessel Initiative, including Clear Seas’ Smart Adaptive Solutions to Underwater Noise from Ships research, conducted in cooperation with the University of British Columbia.
+A variety of projects are funded through Transport Canada’s Quiet Vessel Initiative, including Clear Seas’ Smart Adaptive Solutions to Underwater Noise from Ships research, conducted in collaboration with researchers at the University of British Columbia.

 Marine Mammal Desk